emcleary/portfolio/pde_solver_irregular_geometries_python/README.md

 ![](math/domain.png)

-with boundary conditions being
+with boundary conditions of

 ![](math/bc2.png)

-on the surface of the circle, and being 0 on the edges of the domain.
+on the surface of the circle and 0 on the edges of the domain.

 ## The Scheme